Donald J. Trump Presidential Library: Location

-The exact location of Trump's library has yet to be determined.
 During Trump's first presidency, it had been speculated that floors in Trump Tower may be dedicated for use as a future presidential library.
 The Washington Post reported in the final week of the first term of his presidency that two sources close to Trump said he plans to build a library and museum in Florida run by Dan Scavino.

 In March 2025, it was reported that members of Trump's team were scouting universities in Florida, namely Florida Atlantic University (FAU) and Florida International University (FIU), for a potential presidential library.
 Both locations have extant ties to Trump; FAU is located in Palm Beach County, the same county as his current residence, Mar-a-Lago, and FIU is located in University Park, near the Trump National Doral Miami.

-In September 2025, President Trump announced plans for his library to be built on Biscayne Boulevard, adjacent to the Freedom Tower, on three acres valued at $67 million.
+In September 2025, President Trump announced plans for his library to be built on Biscayne Boulevard, adjacent to the Freedom Tower, on 3 acre valued at $67 million.
 The lot was owned by state-run Miami Dade College.
 The college's board of trustees met on September 23 and voted to gift the property to the state, and on September 30, the state of Florida approved its use for Trump's presidential library and center.
 However, on October 14, Florida circuit judge Mavel Ruiz temporarily blocked the land transfer.
 On November 13, the Florida Third District Court of Appeal rejected Florida Attorney General James Uthmeier's request to have the injunction overturned.
+Two weeks later, a trial was set for August 2026 seeking to block the transfer of land.
+A new vote for the land transfer by Miami Dade College took place on December 2, 2025, with the college's board of trustees once again unanimously voting to approve it.
+During the month, a judge dismissed a complaint against the transfer of land which cleared the way for the library to be built.
+In February 2026, Donald Trump's presidential library foundation became the legal owner of the property.
+In March 2026, a video showcasing AI-generated renders of the library were shared by Eric Trump on X and Donald Trump on Truth Social.
+In August 2026, Eric Trump announced that an old Air Force One plane will be on display at the library.